renexdev/programming_notes/notes_on_cuda/3_applications_of_sort_and_scan.md

 4. Finally, perform segmented scan on it!

 ####**Sorting**
 Sorting algorithms are tricky for parallelism, since most of them are serial algorithms.
+Nonetheless, it can be done with some clever design.

+####**Merge Sort**
 Here we're gonna make merge sort parallel.
 The merge part can be parallelized; say we want to merge these 2 lists:
 **List 1**: 1, 3, 12, 28